Juventus FC 2–3 Manchester United F.C.: Manchester United

 Manchester United were the runners-up in the 1997–98 FA Premier League season, so they had to take part in qualifying in order to reach the Champions League group stage.
 They were drawn against Polish champions ŁKS Łódź, and goals from Ryan Giggs and Andy Cole in the first leg at Old Trafford gave them a 2–0 aggregate win.
 Because England ranked only sixth in the UEFA association club coefficient rankings, Manchester United were placed in Pot 3 for the group stage draw, along with Benfica, Olympiacos, Panathinaikos, Rosenborg and Sturm Graz.
 They were drawn into Group D along with Spanish champions Barcelona, German side Bayern Munich and Danish champions Brøndby in what became known as the "group of death".

 United were in third place after their opening two matches – draws at home to Barcelona (3–3) and away to Bayern (2–2) – but victories of 6–2 and 5–0 over Brøndby on Matchdays 3 and 4 put them top with two matches to play.
-Another 3–3 draw with Barcelona meant Bayern were able to go ahead by a point in the group standings with a 2–0 win over Brøndby, leaving United needing victory over Bayern on the final day to guarantee qualification, which was only assured for the group winners; only the two best-ranked runners-up would go through to the quarter-finals.
+Another 3–3 draw with Barcelona meant Bayern were able to go ahead by a point in the group standings with a 2–0 win over Brøndby, leaving United needing victory over Bayern on the final day to guarantee qualification as group winners; only the two best-ranked runners-up went through to the quarter-finals.
 Roy Keane put United ahead just before half-time, but Hasan Salihamidžić's equaliser 10 minutes into the second half meant the match finished 1–1.
-Bayern won the group, but United's 10 points were enough to put them through as the second-best runner-up.
+Bayern won the group, but United's 10 points were enough to put them through as the second-best runners-up.

 In the quarter-finals, United faced Italian side Internazionale.
 They won the first leg at Old Trafford 2–0 thanks to first-half goals from Dwight Yorke, and Inter's failure to score an away goal further increased United's advantage.
 Nicola Ventola pulled a goal back for the Italians midway through the second half of the return leg at the San Siro, but Paul Scholes' away goal two minutes from the end assured a 3–1 aggregate win for United.